AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 discriminants.
 However, we can always use them indirectly by using access types.
 (We'll see an example later.)

-In addition to that, we can also a different kind of access types, namely :ref:`anonymous access-to-object subtypes <Adv_Ada_Anonymous_Access_To_Object_Types>`.
+In addition to that, we can also use a different kind of access types, namely :ref:`anonymous access-to-object subtypes <Adv_Ada_Anonymous_Access_To_Object_Types>`.
 This specific kind of discriminant is called :ref:`access discriminant <Adv_Ada_Anonymous_Access_Discriminants>`.
 We discuss